CodePenDay/hamburg-16-september-2017/README.md

 * Time issues after the dinner: Tim thought that the dinner was too short, so he moved the final talks to 8pm.
 This was too late
 * As the MC I have to watch every talk without any interruption, so tweeting / photos of the current talk should be handled by someone else
 * Have one person dedicated for registration
+* Test the live streaming setup at least a day before and see the result on YouTube (we only have mono sound)

 ## 🤓 Ideas for next time